ahart8/Basic_CSharp_Projects/README.md

 The twenty-one game project is a fully functional twenty one game that demonstrates all of the basic concepts of C# and object orented programming.

 ### Newsletter App
+The newsletter app is an mvc project that allows users to subscribe or unsubscribe to a newsletter.

 ### Daily Report Assignment